What are the Most Common Commercial Banking Interview Questions?

 What’s more important, the income statement, balance sheet, or cash flow statement?

 This is an opportunity to show you can think on your feet and apply the principles of risk management in a different way.
 There is no right or wrong answer.
-They key is to point out that there are various ways to think about risk (risk of loss, the risk of missing out, risk vs reward, etc).
+The key is to point out that there are various ways to think about risk (risk of loss, the risk of missing out, risk vs. reward, etc.).
 You could talk about your finances, or you could even talk about personal activities.